 When a child-specific case was opened through Project PLAY, teachers were asked to complete the Strengths and Difficulties Questionnaire (SDQ), a 25-item screening tool designed to assess children's behavior in five key areas: emotional difficulties, conduct problems, hyperactivity, peer relationships, and prosocial behaviors.
 The average scores for children referred to BehaviorHelp were higher than SDQ normative data (with prosocial scales lower than the norm), indicating the severity of behaviors exhibited by children referred to BehaviorHelp services.
 However, total SDQ scores improved significantly, with children's behavior seeing significant improvements over the course of the three-months of Project PLAY consultation with the teacher (see figure below).
 Teachers also reported a significant decline in the impact of the child's challenging behaviors on the classroom.
-This was evidenced by a significant decrease in teachers scores related to how much the child's difficulties

-(problems with emotions, concentration, behavior, and/or getting along with others) upset the child or interfere with classroom life (including peer relationships and learning within the classroom).
+This was evidenced by a significant decrease in teachers scores related to how much the child's difficulties (problems with emotions, concentration, behavior, and/or getting along with others) upset the child or interfere with classroom life (including peer relationships and learning within the classroom).

-Significant decrease in conduct & hyperactivity problems such as:
+Significant decrease in conduct, hyperactivity, and peer problems such as:

 - Often fights with other children.

-- Often argumentative with adults.

 - Constantly fidgeting or squirming.

+- Picked on or bullied by other children.